lion-packages/security/README.md

 ```

 ### 1.1 RSA ENCODE

-To encrypt data with aes an stdClass object must be specified, You must send an array and parse it.
+To encrypt data with aes an stdClass object must be specified, You must send an array and parse it

 ```php
 $data = (object) [
 	'email' => "myemail2022@example.com",